Part A

 For Example:

-Felicia’s Story: Felicia, age 67, has surgery.
-Medicare Part A covers her 4-day hospital stay after she pays her $1,632 deductible, with no daily coinsurance for the first 60 days.
+Felicia, age 67, has surgery and is admitted to the hospital for 4 days.
+Medicare Part A covers her hospital stay after she pays the $1,736 deductible, with no daily coinsurance for the first 60 days of inpatient care.

 -